 Located in the Lodge Building with is own private entrances.
 So even though Longfellow is in what we call the lodge building there are no shared indoor spaces.
 It is very private but there is one adjoining wall with another unit.
 Situated about 300 feet from the lake, which is visible through the trees.
 Longfellow is handicapped accessible.
 Living and dining room with a cast iron gas fireplace and kitchen.
 Two bedrooms one with king bed, one with two single beds.
 Full bathroom with bathtub and shower combination.
 The east facing covered deck overlooks the lake through the trees.

+Longfellow cabin can be rented in combination with Osgood for a special reduced price.
+This combination would sleep a total of 6 people between 3 bedrooms.
 The Great Room: The social retreat of an Adirondack Great Camp is the Great Room, a rustically grandiose meeting place for formal and informal activities.
 White Pine Camp's Great Room is available to guests at all times and provides a comfortable setting with furnishings typical of the era, including stick furniture, leather couches and decorative taxidermy.
 Firewood in the huge flagstone fireplace is always laid for guests to light at their leisure.

 The Overlook: Under a canopy of cathedral pines and overlooking the Japanese Tea House and Osgood Pond is the Overlook.
 With its expansive vintage red tile patio, pergola, Adirondack furniture and fire pit, the Overlook is a popular spot for a lunch time picnic, late afternoon cocktails or an evening campfire with s'mores.